Racopokemon/ImageSort/README.md

   * A simple folder view where single folders can be double-clicked / selected and then this app launches with this folder already preselected.
 * Session storage
   * Simply stores the maps to a file and continues from it if it lies in the folder (or so)
+  * Also save the last position of the cursor